git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 As of October 2016 the [latest POSIX specification](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html) covers in technical detail the responsibilities of the shell.

-If I can make a comment on shells and operating systems, it's that each vendor does their own darn thing.
+When it comes to shells and operating systems: each distro or group does their own darn thing.
 On most Linux distributions and MacOS, you'll typically be dropped into Bash.
 That's because it's what Apple decided to use as a *default shell* for users.

 On BSD, you may be placed into use plain vanilla `sh` unless you specify otherwise during the installation process.
 In Ubuntu, `/bin/sh` used to be